 This mixture simulates a forest floor and is full of microbes and microorganisms which continuously decompose waste.
 Deep Litter floors have many advantages

 Deep Litter is never mucked out, it is simply replenished.
 The unique system works in harmony with the environment.
 The soft floor acts like a natural compost, creating warmth, which is ideal in the winter months.The benefits last approximately 10 years, when the Deep Litter would be removed and replaced.

 Pigs are happy, friendly, active, warm and content.Clean animals and a clean, odour-free barn.
 In the long run, it’s much less work for us.

 THE PASTURE TO PLATE FEEDSTORE in Redstone stocks fencing supplies, animal handling equipment and certified organic feed.
 In addition, we make Redmond stock salt available to local cattle ranches.
 It is the coarse version of the sea salt which goes into our prepared meats and which is placed on every table in Kinikinik Restaurant.
 It has an almost sweet taste when you melt one of the large crystals on your tongue.
 Livestock just love it!
 Deliver your animals for harvest, receive your packaged meats, pick up supplies and visit with a neighbour over a wholesome meal at Kinikinik before going home.
 A pretty good experience after all.

-Every two weeks our refrigerated truck is headed for the PASTURE TO PLATE BUTCHER SHOP on Commercial Drive in Vancouver to deliver our certified organic meats and to haul back certified organic food supplies for Kinikinik Restaurant & Store.
+Every two weeks our refrigerated truck is headed for the PASTURE TO PLATE BUTCHER SHOP on Commercial Drive in Vancouver to deliver our organic meats and to haul back certified organic food supplies for Kinikinik Restaurant & Store.
 It takes 9-10 hours to and the same number of hours fro.